This super easy apple butter for canning recipe preserves the sweet deliciousness of apples all year long.

 How to Can it

-To can your apple butter, simply ladle the hot apple butter into your sterilized canning jars, leaving 1/4 inch headspace.
+To can your traditional apple butter, simply ladle the hot apple butter into your sterilized pint jars, leaving 1/4 inch headspace.

 I like to tap it gently on the counter to help it settle down and get some of the air bubbles out.